Culture change can be fast!

 The high-level steps to changing the organization within a LeSS-like context are as follows:

-Step 1: Executive Off-Site (~1 week)
+Step 1: Executive Offsite (~1 week)

 Conduct an executive offsite in which key decision makers with positional authority to change the organizational design attend, along with senior individual contributors who can bring ground truth to the conversation.
-The objectives of the off-site are: * Knowledge-transfer to achieve a conversational baseline * Gaining alignment on the organizational changes which are needed * Go/No Go Executive decision to move forward with the changes discussed
+The objectives of the offsite are:

 Within the LeSS community, the typical labeling for this workshop would be a Certified LeSS for Executives + Informed Consent Workshop.

-Step 2: Educate everyone who will be involved (3 weeks prep + several cohorts=>6 weeks)
+Step 2: Educate Everyone Involved (3 weeks prep + several cohorts=>6 weeks)

-Every potential volunteer one hopes will enthusiastically join the new organizational design, deserves an opportunity to understand what will be expected of them within the new context.
+Every potential volunteer one hopes will enthusiastically join the new organizational design deserves an opportunity to understand what will be expected of them within the new context.
 Ideally, they will have an opportunity to decide for themselves if they wish to take part.
 To do that, they need to understand what they are saying yes to.

 As long as more than one person is helping with the logistics, the logistical efforts are only a little more time consuming than those required for Step 1.